evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 Porsche Taycan has two battery options with different specifications.
 Below you see how this affects range and charging.
 ### Performance Battery

-The battery has a gross capacity of 79,2kWh and a net capacity of 71kWh, meaning you have a 8,2kWh buffer for protection.
+The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
 (10,4%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 431 to 354 km (268-220 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16.5kWh/100km for the basic version and 20.1kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 19.4kWh/100km for the basic version and 23.6kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 225kW.
-A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 19 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 67%, resulting in an actual charge speed, including time loss, of 136kW.
-Each charge session would take 21 minutes and 2 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 26 minutes.
-This trip will require three charge session(s) charging from 0% to 70%.
-The total time lost for charging up the battery will be 66 minutes.
-### Performance Battery Plus

-The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
-(10,4%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 484 to 407 km (301-253 mi), depending on car options.
-Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16.5kWh/100km for the basic version and 20.1kWh/100km for the top trim version for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65%, resulting in an actual charge speed, including time loss, of 165kW.
 Each charge session would take 19 minutes and 53 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 10 minutes.
 This trip will require three charge session(s) charging from 3% to 58%.
 The total time lost for charging up the battery will be 51 minutes.
+### Performance Battery Plus

+The battery has a gross capacity of 105kWh and a net capacity of 97kWh, meaning you have a 8kWh buffer for protection.
+(7,6%).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 678 to 407 km (421-253 mi), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 19.4kWh/100km for the basic version and 23.6kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

+The maximum DC charging speed is 320kW.
+A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 15 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 65%, resulting in an actual charge speed, including time loss, of 212kW.
+Each charge session would take 18 minutes and 32 seconds.

+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 8 hours and 55 minutes.
+This trip will require two charge session(s) charging from 1% to 65%.
+The total time lost for charging up the battery will be 35 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 6 hours and 27 minutes.
+As a result, you can charge the battery 0-100% from home in about 7 hours and 36 minutes.
 You can also select an optional onboard charger that supports up to 22 KW charging.
-As a result, you can charge the battery 0-100% from home in about 3 hours and 13 minutes.
+As a result, you can charge the battery 0-100% from home in about 3 hours and 48 minutes.

 ### Charge port